jankowski-michal/jsonplaceholder/readme.md

 # Goal

 Write application that will fetch all posts from JSONPlaceholder API.
-Each post should be stored in separate file <postId>.json
+Posts should be grouped by user and stored in separate file <userId>.json

 https://jsonplaceholder.typicode.com/